 All of the Numerical settings have mini-sliders.
 You can enter a numerical value into the input field or use the slider.
 The range of the slider is based on realistic settings; however, the input field will accept values beyond the maximum and minimum possible with the slider, including positive and negative values.
 Keep in mind that, except for maybe Luminosity, values outside the normal range of 0 to 100 percent will be unrealistic.

 The surface attributes on the Material Tab are fundamental for virtually all objects.
-Each represents a certain characteristic of a surface’s appearance.
-At the top of these basic attributes is a Material Selector that allows you to jump directly to an appropriate material for your surface - making something metallic?
+Each represents a particular characteristic of a surface’s appearance.
+At the top of these fundamental attributes is a Material Selector that allows you to jump directly to an appropriate material for your surface - making something metallic?
 Try Conductor.
 Something transparent?
 Try Dielectric (or try Principled BSDF for either).
 You may never have thought about it before, but if you look at the surface of objects around you, they differ by much more than their color.
 Are they shiny?
 Dull?
 Do they reflect other items in the room?
 Can you see through the material?
-These characteristics help you determine what materials objects are made from.
+These characteristics help you determine from what materials objects are made.

 LightWave attempts to divide the different surface characteristics into controllable parameters.
 We will detail each Material, starting with the default of Standard.